twitchdev/extensions-hello-world/README.md

 # Extensions-Hello-World
 The Simplest Extension in the (Hello) World.
+Now supporting Local Mode in the Developer Rig.

 ## Motivation
 The Hello World sample is designed to get you started building a Twitch Extension quickly.
 It contains all the key parts of a functioning Extension and can be immediately run in the [Developer Rig](https://github.com/twitchdev/developer-rig).
+It works in both online mode and local mode.
+For a fast guide to get started, visit the Developer Rig documentation.

 ## What's in the Sample
 The Hello World Extension provides a simple scenario that demonstrates the end-to-end flow of an Extension.
 On the frontend, a user clicks a button that can change the color of a circle.
 Instead of changing the CSS locally, it calls its Extension Backend Service (EBS) to update the color of the circle.
 That message is then sent via Twitch PubSub to update all clients listening to the PubSub topic.